taylorspot/Dashboard/index.md

   * Monthly/Yearly Active Users
   * Daily/Monthly/Yearly Retention
   * Cohort Analsis
+* Analytics related to the location of gigs/groups/spotters
 * Continutally assure the accuracy of the data being reported
 * Revamp UI